 Women's Mass Incarceration: The Whole Pie 2017 The United States is one of the top incarcerators of women in the world, but this graphic is the first to aggregate the disparate systems of confinement and illustrates where and why 219,000 women are locked up in the U.S.

 The steep cost of medical co-pays in prison puts health at risk If your doctor charged a $500 co-pay for every visit, how bad would your health have to get before you made an appointment?
 You would be right to think such a high cost exploitative, and your neighbors would be right to fear that it would discourage you from getting the care you need for preventable problems.
-That's not just a hypothetical story; it's the hidden reality of prison life, adjusted for the wage differential between incarcerated people and people on the outside.
+That's not just a hypothetical story; it's the hidden reality of prison life:

 Mass Incarceration: The Whole Pie 2017 This graphic aggregates the disparate systems of confinement and graphically illustrates that 2.3 million people are locked up in the U.S., where, and why.